don-bski/WrkFile2Mid/syxmidi/README.md

 Older MIDI devices may require a slower transmission rate due to their inability to keep pace with modern computer data rates.
-Though MIDI devices all comply with the MIDI standardized 31.25 Kbps rate, older devices may not process the received data fast enough to keep pace with longer sysex messages.
+Though MIDI devices all comply with the MIDI standardized 31.25 Kbps baud rate, older devices may not process the received data fast enough to keep pace with longer sysex messages.
 This overload results in dropped sysex data and MIDI messaging errors.
-The user specified delay value slows the byte rate, not the MIDI 31.25 Kbps bitrate, resulting in more time for the MIDI device to process previously received data bytes.
+The user specified delay value slows the byte rate, not the MIDI 31.25 Kbps baud rate, resulting in more time for the MIDI device to process previously received data bytes.

 For reference, using Emu Proteus 1 and 2 devices and a USB MIDI connection, a 200